testem/testem/CONTRIBUTING.md

     log.info('some log message')

 To log to the debug log, which is `testem.log`.
-If the `log` is not present in a module file, just require winston like so at the top of the file
+If the `log` is not present in a module file, just require npmlog like so at the top of the file

-    var log = require('winston')
+    var log = require('npmlog')

 Then, in a separate terminal you can tail the log and monitor debug messages